 Well, first and foremost, I have not long returned from a four-month backpacking trip around Southeast Asia and Australia with my girlfriend.
 Since we both went to university in Gloucestershire and it is almost equidistant from my home and her’s, we decided it was the perfect place to relocate to.

 The reason I was drawn to Market Dojo, was that I had previously read an article on ‘5 reasons why SaaS marketing is the best job in the world’ (Article no longer live, sorry!).
 Whilst the article was written slightly tongue in cheek, the reasons do ring true.
-For the first time ever, SaaS is starting to make B2B marketing ‘cool’, it’s about content over mere copy, identifying and curing pains to make the user’s life easier, and moving towards a H2H, or Human to Human business model.
-SaaS companies are identifying thought leaders within their own business to connect with the clients on a personal level.
+For the first time ever, SaaS is starting to make B2B marketing ‘cool’, it’s about content over mere copy, identifying and curing pains to make the user’s life easier, and moving towards an H2H, or Human to Human business model.
+SaaS companies are identifying thought leaders within their own businesses to connect with the clients on a personal level.

-In addition to the fact that this could be ‘the best job in the world’, I was excited by that Market Dojo is a young and growing business with just about the most passionate directors I have ever met.
+In addition to the fact that this could be ‘the best job in the world’, I was excited by the fact that Market Dojo is a young and growing business with just about the most passionate directors I have ever met.

 Having just joined Market Dojo and it being my first week, I’m still learning about the role but it will primarily consist of campaign management, the planning and running of events as well as content generation for blogs and case studies.

 My first impressions of the business were great.
 I was invited along to a team day out where we took a narrow boat from Gloucester Quays down the Gloucester and Sharpness canals.
 The day got off to a cracking start with Captain Pete (Sales) taking the lead and driving the boat.
 Later in the day, Lewis (CSM), having confidently announced he had driven a boat before, took over the controls and within 30 seconds crashed the boat straight into the bank.
 Probably best to keep quiet in future Lewis…